yuriuno/ohirstar-scaleheight-lifetime/README.md

 This scaleheight-lifetime module helps you estimate a prousible scale height and lifetime of stars.<br>
 The code was written during the investigation of the OH/IR stars distribution in the Galaxy ([Uno et al. 2020]()).
+See the jupyternotebook (named as "OHIR-statistics.ipynb") for the detail of statistical analysis.

 ## Requirements
 The code was implemented on python3.7 and it uses the following python liblalies.
 - numpy